Doing Experiments and Revising Rules with Natural Language and Probabilistic Reasoning: Limitations and Next Steps

-The work here is most directly an account of human behavior within the context of the game Zendo.
-However, our model is also more broadly inspired by the mental activities of experimental scientists as they build theories and models, weigh hypotheses, and design experiments.
+The work presented is limited in important ways that suggest next steps.
+Most immediately, many of the the hypotheses we consider are simple and stereotyped in form, and much of the promise of using natural language is that it exposes a rich, expressive representation for combining and creating new ideas~\cite{whatmakesussmart}.
+More ambitiously, hypothesis generation, both in science and in everyday thinking, often involves conjecturing the existence of unseen objects, not just unknown regularities, and incorporating this abductive thinking---which is absent from our model---could open many directions.
+Although the work here is most directly an account of human behavior within the context of the game Zendo, our model is also more broadly inspired by the mental activities of experimental scientists as they build theories and models, weigh hypotheses, and design experiments.
 Two basic features of our approach reflect scientific experimentation and theory building.
 First, scientific theories apply only within a particular regime.
 For example, many equations in physics only apply when objects are moving slowly, and many thermodynamic equations only apply at equilibrium.
-Outside this regime, the theory no longer applies, and no longer makes clear predictions.
-Similarly, our model hypothesizes fuzzy probabilistic rules which can either predict a category with high confidence, or outside the regime in which the rule applies, they can fail to make a decisive prediction.
+Outside this regime, the theory is no longer predictive.
+Similarly, a variant of a model like ours could hypothesize fuzzy, probabilistic rules which either predict a category with high confidence, or outside the regime in which the rule applies, can fail to make a decisive prediction.

 The second way in which this work reflects the practices of experimental science is that it builds its hypotheses via an incremental evolutionary process.
-In this way, our model is best thought of as performing what is sometimes called `normal science' --- where one works within an existing paradigm, and considers piecemeal evidence --- and does not model paradigm shifts~\citep{shapere1964structure} (what a scientific theorist might pursue) or deeper conceptual changes~\citep{conceptualChange} (what happens during child development), both of which require deep reanalysis of ua broad batch of past data.
+In this way, our model is best thought of as performing what is sometimes called `normal science' --- where one works within an existing paradigm, and considers piecemeal evidence --- and does not model paradigm shifts~\cite{shapere1964structure} (what a scientific theorist might pursue) or deeper conceptual changes~\cite{conceptualChange} (what happens during child development), both of which require deep reanalysis of a broad batch of past data, rather than online incremental revision.